up42/docs/source/getting-started/index.rst

 :term:`job` that is automatically run once you confirm your UP42 account.
 Proceed by :ref:`creating <build-first-workflow>` your own first workflow.
-Then take a sneek peek into more advanced topics like :ref:`running <first-api-request>` and/or experiment with your first :ref:`custom block <first-custom-block>`.
+Then take a sneek peek into more advanced topics like :ref:`running a job via the API <first-api-request>` and/or experiment with your first :ref:`custom block <first-custom-block>`.

 .. toctree::